KSJX: As KSJX (1989–present)

 On March 1, 1989, the station picked up its current call letters KSJX and a business news format.
 That format lasted only around one year before KSJX became a simulcast of FM sister station KSJO, an album-oriented rock station, in 1990.

 In March 1991, KSJX dropped the simulcast of KSJO for its own modern rock format branded "X-Rock 1500".
 The following month, KSJX lost the San Jose State sports broadcast rights to rival station KLIV, due to KSJX carrying only 20 of the previous season's 27 basketball games.
 KSJX returned to local ownership for the first time since the late 1970s in November 1991, when Narragansett Broadcasting sold the station to Baycom San Jose.

 KSJX began its current Vietnamese format in 1992.
 Douglas Broadcasting, based in nearby Palo Alto, bought KSJX for $2.1 million in February 1995.
 In January 1998, Douglas Broadcasting sold KSJX and San Francisco-based KEST to New York City-based Multicultural Broadcasting.

 In March 1999, KSJX began carrying a Sunday night LGBT talk show Sống Thật hosted by Vuong Nguyen.
 A 2003 San Jose Mercury News profile described the show as "intentionally aimed at educating the older and more conservative generation of immigrants who are probably the most averse to hearing the show."
 Nguyen and her radio program have won local awards.

 On October 9, 2010, a grass fire burned KSJX's offices and transmitter; Spanish-language KZSF also shared the transmitter that burned.
 Prior to the fire, KSJX operated from offices on Wooster Avenue near an Eggo factory and U.S. Route 101 in central San Jose; the station moved to Murphy Avenue in North San Jose as of 2012.
 Until the transmitter was rebuilt, KSJX broadcast under a special temporary authority from October 18, 2010, to November 22, 2013.

+Technical information

+KSJX broadcasts with daytime power of 10 kilowatts and nighttime power of 5 kilowatts from a directional antenna in central San Jose, near U.S. Route 101, Coyote Creek, and an Eggo factory.
+The KSJX studios are also located in central San Jose.